Charles Nungesser: Victories as a fighter ace

 Notwithstanding early setbacks, Nungesser became an ace in April 1916.
 He was wounded on 19 May 1916 but continued to score victories, a streak that ended once he was wounded again in June.
 Nevertheless, he finished the year with 21 aerial victories.
-It was during this time he downed two German aces, Hans Schilling, on the 4th of December, as well as Kurt Haber on the 20th.
+It was during this time he downed two German aces, Hans Schilling, on 4 December, as well as Kurt Haber on the 20th.

 His silver Nieuport 17 plane was decorated with a black heart-shaped field, within which was painted in white a macabre Jolly Roger, a coffin and two candles.
 He had adopted the title "The Knight of Death", paraphrasing the French word mort ("death"), a play on words for the German Mors vehicle like the one he captured as a cavalryman.

 In early 1917, Nungesser had to return to hospital for treatment of injuries but managed to avoid being grounded.
-He had pushed his score to 30 by August 17th 1917, when he downed his second Gotha bomber.
+He had pushed his score to 30 by 17 August 1917, when he downed his second Gotha bomber.
 Injuries from a car crash in December got him a month's respite as an instructor before he returned to flying combat with Escadrille 65.
 He still flew a Nieuport (a Nieuport 25), even though the squadron had re-equipped with SPADs.
-By May 1918, he had 35 victories, including a shared victory each with Jacques Gérard and Eugène Camplan.
-Being eventually raised to Officer of the Légion d'honneur.
+By May 1918, he had 35 victories, including a shared victory each with Jacques Gérard and Eugène Camplan and was eventually raised to Officer of the Légion d'honneur.

 By August 1918, he finally received a Spad XIII aircraft and resumed his winning streak.
-On August 14th, he shot down four observation balloons for wins 39 through 42.
+On 14 August, he shot down four observation balloons for wins 39 through 42.
 The following day, he shared a win with Marcel Henriot and another pilot and finished the war with 43 official victories, the third highest number among French fliers behind René Fonck and Georges Guynemer.

-In his flying career, Nungesser received dozens of military decorations from France, Belgium, Montenegro, United States of America, Portugal, Russia, and Serbia.
+In his flying career, Nungesser received dozens of military decorations from France, Belgium, Montenegro, United States of America, Portugal, Russia, Serbia and the United Kingdom.